schasins/helena-lang/README.md

 for development, as it does a lot of Typescript compiler checking by default and is super convenient to use.

+## Running Tests

+Integration test is currently in the higher level `helena` repository.
+Run `./utilities/run-ci.sh` from the main repository directory.
+Docker is a prerequisite.

 ## TODO

+- Should move test related files in `helena` repository into this one.
 - Restructuring classes/interfaces in a clearer way.
 - Better documentation for classes/functions.
+- Add unit tests.